ShrajanKumar/Signup-Flow-Optimization/README.md

 # Signup-Flow-Optimization
-Complete Documentation of the project is available in pdf attached in this repo

 To interact with tableau dashboard please use the below link: https://public.tableau.com/app/profile/shrajan.kumar/viz/shared/N7XFWK5Z8

+Complete Documentation of the project is available in pdf attached in this repo. sql querry for retrieving data required for analysis are availbale in 3 different sql file attached in this repo.